hicolour/.chst/README.md

 .chts
 =======
-Applications cheatsheets/cheatfiles that can use both key combinations or typing.
+Applications cheatsheets/cheatfiles and its model, that can use both key combinations or typing.

+Key priciples:
+ - Single line & simple command
+ - Single line, simple & easy searchable intuitive description

+This is not inteded to be few-lines per command, or documenetation style formart.

 .chts how to use: